sipe9/Slacker/README.md

 **message="your slack message here"**
 *Slack message (message inside quotation marks)*

+**debugmessage**
+*Only prints message to console output and doesn't send it to Slack.

 **p4cl=changelistnumber**
 *Sends formatted slack message about changelist.
 Useful with P4 post-submit trigger.*